vmasto/express-babel/README.md

 `babel-node` contains a small "trap", it loads Babel's [polyfill](https://babeljs.io/docs/usage/polyfill/) by default.
 This means that if you use something that needs to be polyfilled, it'll work just fine in development (because `babel-node` polyfills it automatically) but it'll break in production because it needs to be explicitely included in Babel's CLI which handles the final build.

 In order to avoid such confusions, `babel-register` is a more sensible approach in keeping the development and production runtimes equal.
-Any polyfills required should be explicitely provided by the developer.
+By using [babel-preset-env](https://github.com/babel/babel-preset-env) only code that's not supported by the running environment is transpiled and any polyfills required are automatically inserted.

 **Should I use this?**